-But the emergence of COVID-19 and the ongoing uncertainty in the world has meant anything could happen at this point.
+But the emergence of COVID-19 and the ongoing uncertainty in the world has meant anything could happen.

 It’s an astonishing and unprecedented development.

-Until everything becomes clearer regarding a vaccine or a fixed plan of action, no fights in the world are rock solid – including Fury vs Wilder III.
+Until everything becomes clearer regarding a vaccine or a fixed action plan, no fights are rock solid – including Fury vs Wilder III.

-Asked to update on how things stand, the Hall of Fame promoter the most unsure he’s been since the second bout earlier this year.
+Asked for an update on how things stand, the Hall of Fame promoter has been the most unsure since the second bout earlier this year.

 “We have a contract (with Wilder) for the third fight,” Arum exclusively pointed out to World Boxing News.
-“Now, we have punted it to October because July was too early.
+“We have punted it to October because July was too early.
 But who knows if we can do fights in October for spectators?

-“And then we have a further problem, that is the travel ban.
+“And then we have a further problem: the travel ban.
 I mean, Fury is back in the UK, and Wilder is here in the United States.